anantakrroy/30DaysOfUdacity/index.md

    - **Migrations - changes in data schema**
       - Data migrations relate to how data schema is changed over time over an already existing db schema.
       - Db migration is challenging because any wrong changes to a db can break the app.
-One of the important features of a db is the ability to *rollback* the changes if any mistakes are made while making changes to the db. *Test* before making changes to the db
+One of the important features of a db is the ability to *rollback* the changes if any mistakes are made while making changes to the db. *Test* before making changes to the db.
+      - **Why migrate dbs?** If we want to make changes to ourdb schema eg. add a new column *completed* to our todo app, we need to add in `completed = db.Column(...)`, followed by `db.create_all()` command.
+Then we need to `drop` the old db and `createdb` to create the entire db once again when the app is run.
+This is not only an expensive process to just add once column but also leads to loss of previously stored data.
+Hence, migrations in db is the way forward.
       - **Schema Migration** --> File that keeps track of changes to the db schema(i.e the structure of the db).
 It provides a *version history* of the db schema.
 Migrations allow to upgrade the db schema by *applying migrations* while they also allow rollback of db schema to a previous version.
       - **Migration key points:**
          - uniquely named.